A Review of Generalized Zero-Shot Learning Methods: Overview of Generalized Zero-Shot Learning

-The transductive setting, in addition to the seen class information $D_{tr}$, has access to visual $X^u$ and semantic representations $A^u$ of the unseen classes without knowing their target classes~\cite{xian2018zero,zhu2019generalized}.
-If only the semantic representations of unseen classes are available during the training phase, i.e., as the case in most of the generative-based methods, it is called semantic transductive GZSL.
-Fig.~\ref{fig:TZSLvsGZSL} illustrates the main difference of transductive GZSL, semantic transductive GZSL, and inductive GZSL~\cite{zhang2018triple,yang2019self}.
-As can be seen, in inductive GZSL setting only the visual features and semantic representations of seen classes ($A$ and $B$) are available.
-Semantic transductive GZSL, in addition to the visual features and semantic representations of seen classes, has access to the semantic representations of unseen classes ($C$ and $D$).
-Transductive GZSL has access to both visual and semantic representations of unseen classes.
-Although several frameworks have been developed under transductive learning~\cite{paul2019semantically,cheraghian2019transductive,rahman2019transductive,guan2018extreme,huo2018zero,long2018pseudo}, this learning paradigm is impractical.
+The training phase of GZSL methods can be divided into two broad settings: inductive learning and transductive learning~\cite{xian2018zero}.
+Inductive learning utilises only the visual features and semantic information of the seen classes to build a model.
+In transductive setting, in addition to the seen class information, the semantic representations and unlabeled visual features of the unseen classes are exploited for learning~\cite{xian2018zero,zhu2019generalized}.
+Fig.~\ref{fig:TZSLvsGZSL} illustrates the main difference of transductive GZSL and inductive GZSL settings~\cite{zhang2018triple,yang2019self}.
+As can be seen, the prior of seen classes is available for both settings, but availability of the prior of unseen classes depends on the setting, as follows.
+In inductive learning setting, there is no prior knowledge of the unseen classes.
+In transductive learning setting where the models use the unlabelled samples of the unseen classes, the prior of unseen classes is available.
+Although several frameworks have been developed under transductive learning~\cite{paul2019semantically,cheraghian2019transductive,rahman2019transductive,guan2018extreme,huo2018zero,long2018pseudo,zhang2020towards,xu2021holistically}, this learning paradigm is impractical.
 On one hand, it violates the unseen assumption and reduces challenge.
-On the other hand, the unseen classes are usually rare, and it is not practical to assume that unlabeled data for all unseen classes are available.
+On the other hand, it is not practical to assume that unlabeled data for all unseen classes are available.
+In addition, some studies~\cite{fu2015transductive,rahman2019transductive,cheraghian2019transductive,bo2021hardness} under transductive learning employ all image samples of the unseen classes during training, while others~\cite{song2018transductive,zhang2020deep} split the samples into two equal portions, one for training and another for inference.